 It is perfectly natural to feel overwhelmed by the prospect of a legal battle.

-The human touch during the birth injury claim process
+The human touch during the claim process

 Instructing the right team of legal experts will help to alleviate some of the associated anxiety.
 A law firm offering years of expertise in this complicated, and robustly defended area, will offer support above and beyond legal representation.